KhrapkoVasyl/SecretSanta/README.md

    npm start
    ```

-   This command uses `sh nodemon`.
+   This command uses `nodemon`.
 Type `rs` in propmt in order to restart the server.

 ## License